broadinstitute/wfl/docs/md/workflow-options.md

 ## Usage

 !!! info "Summary"
-    - Workflow options are an arbitrary JSON object stored in a key of `workflow_options`
+    - Workflow options are an arbitrary JSON object stored in a key of `options`
     - Can be provided either per-workflow or for an entire workload (or both)
     - Optional when you make requests but will always be included in WFL's responses